Skip to content

 # Extract as plain text (default)

-kreuzberg extract document.pdf --output-format plain
+kreuzberg extract document.pdf --content-format plain

 # Extract as Markdown

-kreuzberg extract document.pdf --output-format markdown
+kreuzberg extract document.pdf --content-format markdown

 # Extract as Djot markup

-kreuzberg extract document.pdf --output-format djot
+kreuzberg extract document.pdf --content-format djot

 # Extract as HTML

-kreuzberg extract document.pdf --output-format html
+kreuzberg extract document.pdf --content-format html

 Terminal